by Tony Vidler

 Generally only about 25% of small business owners are making a good living.

 Financial advisers usually concentrate on helping individuals or families manage all of these issues, and generally do it well when they are covering the full financial planning spectrum for their clients.
-Those same advisers are also business owners themselves dealing with the very issues that undermine their business clients ability to grow.
-The combination of practical business management experience, technical expertise in financial planning, and superb coaching or facilitation skills provides the astute financial adviser with an exceptional ability to assist business owners to grow.
+Those same advisers are also business owners themselves dealing with the very issues that undermine other business owners ability to generate the incomes and opportunity they seek from self-employment.
+The combination of practical business management experience, technical expertise in financial planning, and superb coaching or facilitation skills provides the astute financial adviser with an exceptional ability to assist business owners.

 But most advisers don’t try to.